Status and power at meetings

 “What we discuss at this conference will remain confidential.
 What we share here, stays here.”

-In the fourteen years since I introduced this ground rule, no one has ever refused to abide by it.
+In the twenty-two years since I introduced this ground rule, no one has ever refused to abide by it.
 And, to my knowledge, no one has ever breached this form of confidentiality.

 There’s no ultimate guarantee, of course, that everyone will always honor this agreement.
 When we share something intimate, at that moment we are trusting those around us.
 Each person has to decide whether they are prepared to take a risk.
 Sometimes they will remain quiet.
-But my observations over the years have led me to believe that this ground rule makes the environment safer for many attendees, with the consequence that some of them will share important sensitive things that would otherwise remain unsaid.
+But my observations over the years have led me to believe that this ground rule makes the environment safer for many attendees.
+The consequence?
+Some of them will share important sensitive things that would otherwise remain unsaid.

 Photo attribution: Flickr user lewishamdreamer